 I was aghast at the disrespect Axel had shown to one of England’s most cherished landmarks.
 He laughed like a sinister villain and confessed that he didn’t work for Ryser Kentfield at all, but was really a member of The Black Forest Society and had plans to steal all time from the world.
 Big Ben would now be known as Big Cuckoo!

+In time, I was mobbed by angry Englishmen and tossed onto the street hungry and timeless.
+I was begging for spare time and living in a cardboard Timex box.
+I was nearly unconscious when a light appeared in front of me and a figure appeared.
 He said his name was Sir Benjamin Hall and he put a hand on my shoulder.
 His touch was electric.
 He asked me a question.
 “Can time really be gained, beat, killed, marked, kept, gained, lost, borrowed, multiplied, pressed, small, big, behind, out, in, taken, parted, filled, right, wrong, ahead of us, or managed?”

 I tried to answer but all that came out of my mouth was the sound of a cuckoo.

 He smiled warmly and asked, “You have a lifetime, but are you having the time of your life?”

 That’s when I awoke and smiled.
 I finally had my answer.